cyuss/cyuss.github.io/_posts/2018-10-21-graph-colouring.md

               &= \lambda (\lambda - 1) (\lambda - 2) (\lambda - 3) (\lambda - 4) + \lambda (\lambda - 1) (\lambda - 2) (\lambda - 3)\\
               &= \lambda^5 - 9 \lambda^4 + 29 \lambda^3 - 39 \lambda^2 + 18 \lambda
 \end{aligned}\end{equation*}$$

+##1.
+Behind the Sudoku
+*Sudoku* is a puzzle that has become very popular.
+The game consists of a grid of $9 \times 9$ where each box contains

 References